Severe Thunderstorm Warning issued for Cloud, Ottawa by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Cloud, Ottawa by NWS

-Effective: 2021-08-10 20:41:00 CDT Expires: 2021-08-10 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cloud; Ottawa The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Northwestern Ottawa County in north central Kansas Cloud County in north central Kansas * Until 930 PM CDT. * At 840 PM CDT, a severe thunderstorm was located 5 miles southwest of Asherville, moving northeast at 40 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Concordia, Glasco, Delphos, Jamestown and Aurora.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Effective: 2021-08-10 20:49:00 CDT Expires: 2021-08-10 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cloud; Ottawa A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR NORTHWESTERN OTTAWA AND CLOUD COUNTIES At 847 PM CDT, a severe thunderstorm was located over Simpson, moving northeast at 40 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+SOURCE...Trained weather spotters.
+At 844 PM CDT trained spotters reported ping pong ball size hail 3 miles south of Beloit.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Concordia, Glasco, Delphos, Jamestown and Aurora.
+HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0